 Drive Letter Туре Size Use С Hard Disk (ReadWrite) 2.1GB or higher System boot drive and project disk.
-Stores the necessary system start- up files.
-This drive also stores projects, Interact (if you are using it), and applications.
+Stores the necessary system start- up files, the Machine- Shop Shell, Interact, MachineLogic, and ap- plications.
 Download files and log data to this drive.
 A 3.5" Floppy Drive (Read/Write) 1.44MB Can be used to install software or save files to disk.
 You can use this drive to download projects to the unit, back up files from the unit, and log data.

-Drive Letter Туре Size Use С Compact Flash (CF) Card (Read/Write) 4, 10, 20, or 40MB System boot drive and project disk.
-Stores projects, Interact (if you are using it), and appli- cations.
-Download files to this drive, but do not log data to this drive un- less the size of your CF is sufficient.
+Drive Letter Туре Size Use С Compact Flash (CF) Card (Read/Write) 8, 10, 20, or 40MB System boot drive and project disk.
+Stores projects, the Machine- Shop Shell, Interact, Ma- chineLogic, system files, and applications.
+Down- load files to this drive, but do not log data to this drive unless the size of your CF is sufficient.
 The CF can only accept a limited number of writes.
 A 3.5" Floppy Drive (Read/Write) 1.44MB Can be used to download projects to the unit, back up files from the unit, and log data.
 D CD-ROM Drive (Read only) N/A Can be used to read files or run software.